benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Privacy Considerations

 In this use case, some metadata elements with privacy implications, such as `provider`, are necessary for the transaction.
-Since this must be included, it’s important to ensure that Jane is aware that her information is being transferred as metadata in transactions.
-By gaining explicit consent from Jane before releasing her veteran status (as required by the authorization policy), Jane is notified of the transfer of this attribute value, and she gives her permission for the transfer.
+Adding additional controls to maintain predictability, manageability, and disassociability commensurate with identified privacy risks can better manage these privacy concerns.
+For example, since ‘provider’ must be included, obtaining  explicit consent from Jane before releasing her veteran status (as required by the authorization policy), enables Jane to be aware of the transfer of this attribute value, and to grant her permission for the transfer or decline the transaction based on her preference.
 Other metadata elements with privacy implications, such as `origin`, are not needed in this transaction, technically or policy-wise.
 Thus, they should be excluded since they are not necessary and their inclusion would potentially reveal a broad profile of Jane (e.g., related to her associations with certain organizations).

 #### Suggested Attribute Value Metadata